Hankyu 9000 series

 The Hankyu 9000 series (阪急電鉄9000系) is an electric multiple unit (EMU) train type operated in Japan by the private railway operator Hankyu Railway since 2006.

+Design

+The 9000 series uses double-skin aluminium alloy body construction.
+The type features a more angular front-end design than its predecessors, as well as covered radio and air conditioning equipment.

+Passenger accommodation consists of longitudinal bench seating throughout with a seat width of 480 mm.
+To improve accessibility and level boarding, the 9000 series has a floor height of 1150 mm, 20 mm lower than that of previous trains.
+Pairs of LCD information displays are provided above each doorway.

 Formations

 As of 1 April 2013, the fleet consisted of eleven eight-car sets formed as follows, with three motored (M) cars and five non-powered trailer (T) cars.

 The "Mc1" and "M1" cars are each fitted with two single-arm pantographs.

+History

+The 9000 series entered revenue service on 31 July 2006.